Kevenvz/AspNetCoreVueBoilerplate/content/README.md

 Easy to use boilerplate with vue-cli support built in (Thanks to [aspnetcore-vueclimiddleware](https://github.com/EEParker/aspnetcore-vueclimiddleware))

-## Installing the template

-To install the template make sure you've installed the [.NET Core SDK](https://dotnet.microsoft.com/download).
-Then open up a command window and execute the following command `dotnet -i AspNetCoreVueBoilerplate`.

-You can now use `dotnet new aspnetcorevue` to create a project using the template!

 ## Project setup

 Go to the `ClientApp` directory, you can initialize a new vue project here using the vue-cli tool (if you don't like my configuration for example).
 The default ClientApp vue configuration is as follows: